Child Care Centers

 4. Wet wipe and wet mop floors, baseboards, and entryways weekly

-Areas with high traffic and friction (such as a door rubbing against the floor or the doorway) can create lead dust and chip away at lead paint, leaving behind small flakes that children may accidentally ingest.
-Wet wiping and wet mopping these areas weekly can reduce the risk of children coming into contact with any of these possible exposure sources of lead.
+High friction areas (such as a door rubbing against the floor or against the door jambs) can generate lead dust and chip away at lead-based paint, leaving behind small flakes that children may accidentally inhale or ingest.
+Additionally, lead-contaminated soil can accidentally be tracked inside on the bottoms of shoes.
+Wet-wiping and wet-mopping high friction and high traffic areas weekly can reduce the risk of children coming into contact with any of these possible exposure sources of lead.

 Child Care Provider Resources for Renovation, Repair, or Painting